 Once a programme has been approved for accreditation an accreditation agreement will be drawn up.
-This will contain details of the arrangements agreed and will be signed by the IFoA and by the university.
+This will contain details of the arrangements agreed by the Education Committee and will be signed by the IFoA and by the university.
 Approval for accreditation will be limited to a maximum period of five years.